On this page

 - What evidence of vaccine status should organisations require from employees?

-When advertising new roles, should organisations include a requirement for COVID-19 vaccination?
+When advertising new employee roles, should organisations include a requirement for COVID-19 vaccination?

-Yes, organisations should consider including a requirement for COVID-19 vaccination when advertising new roles.
+Organisations should carefully consider including a requirement for COVID-19 vaccination when advertising new employee roles.

 Where a public health order requires certain employees to be vaccinated against COVID-19, organisations should make COVID-19 vaccination a condition of employment when advertising new roles.
 This step will help ensure compliance with the public health order and allow prospective employees to consider whether they are suited for the role in circumstances where they will be required to receive a COVID-19 vaccine.